apache/incubator-retired-slider/src/site/markdown/configuration/redesign.md

 ## History

-The Hoya cluster specification was implicitly defined in the file `org.apache.hoya.api.ClusterDescription`.
+The Slider cluster specification was implicitly defined in the file `org.apache.slider.api.ClusterDescription`.
 It had a number of roles

 1. Persistent representaton of cluster state
 1. Internal model of desired cluster state within the Application Master.